- Total units 48 Units

 Effectively and compellingly communicate scientific material to a variety of audiences.

-Students can enrol in other 4000, 6000 or 8000-level courses with the approval of the Honours Convenor.
+Students can enrol in 4000 level coded courses from other disciplines with the approval of the PHYS-HSPC Honours Convener and the Course Convener of the relevant course.

 For more information on the Honours year in Science, please visit: